emmo-repo/EMMOntoPy/examples/emmodoc/introduction.md

 descriptive annotations, like *elucidation* and *comment*, are planned to be added for all classes and relations.
 Possible annotations are:

-%%- **Definition** is a human readable definition of the class.
-Definition
-%%  annotations are currently not used in EMMO.
-%%
-%%- **Axiom**
-%%  Currently not used in EMMO.
-%%
-%%- **Theorem**
-%%  Currently not used in EMMO.
-%%
 * __Elucidation__ is a human readable explanation and clearification of the documented class or relation.
 * __Example__ clearifies the elucidation through an example.
 A class may